tomatohammado/ga-wdi-project-2/planning/proposal.md

 A challenge I know I have to address is how I plan to store the images themselves.

-The simplest way would be to either host them on imgur or possibly even hotlink the images from rebelscum.com directly.
-I don't think the latter is good practice, and the former would be quick but not my first choice.
+The simplest way would be to store the images directly in an `assets/images` directory and store the references to the images as a String in the field, which is perfectly fine.
+I might just do that for the MVP.

+But I am interested in seeing if I can store the images directly in the mongo database itself.

 I should be able to do this with the Binary Data field type, as long as my total Document is less than 16MB (which might not be possible).

 There is also something called [GridFS](https://docs.mongodb.com/manual/core/gridfs/) that can allow me to work with files that exceed the 16MB limit.

-However, I also have to think about how this will work with JSON.
+I also have to think about how this will work with JSON.
 I found a [resource](https://stackoverflow.com/a/34485762) on Stack Overflow about it, but I don't know from reading it if this will be an issue or not.

 ---